Andy Grammer: Early life

-While at college, Grammer met Aijia Grammer, whom he would marry in July 2012 in Fullerton, California.
-He and Aijia have two daughters: Louisiana K Grammer (born July 28, 2017) and Israel Blue Grammer (born April 3, 2020).
-He and Aijia adhere to the Baháʼí Faith.

 Musical career

 Grammer started as a busker on the Third Street Promenade in Santa Monica.
 He was discovered by his manager Ben Singer in July 2009 and signed with S-Curve Records in April 2010.
 Grammer's popular songs include: "Honey, I'm Good.", "Keep Your Head Up", "Fine by Me", "Fresh Eyes", "Good to Be Alive (Hallelujah)", and "Don't Give Up on Me".

 His debut video "Keep Your Head Up", which featured actor Rainn Wilson, was an iTunes Video of the Week in 2010, and won MTV's "O Music Awards" for the most innovative video on April 25, 2011.
 He performed the song on The Rachael Ray Show on November 17, 2010.
 It has since debuted at No. 94 on the Billboard Hot 100 Grammer's debut album sales for the first week earned him the No. 1 spot on the Billboard Heatseekers Albums Chart.
 He opened for Plain White T's for the second leg of their "Wonders of the Younger" tour in the spring of 2011.
 In January 2011, he was named an "Artist to Watch" by Billboard magazine.
 He performed at SXSW 2011, playing BMI's Acoustic Brunch, where he was one of the artists contributing to a recording produced by Hanson to benefit the victims of the 2011 Japan earthquake.

-Grammer credits his music influences to three genres of music: guitar players like Jason Mraz, John Mayer and Jack Johnson; modern pianists like Coldplay, The Fray, and OneRepublic; and hip-hop vocalists like Common, Lauryn Hill, Jay-Z, and Kanye West.
+Grammer credits his music influences to three genres of music: guitar players like Jason Mraz, John Mayer and Jack Johnson; modern bands like Coldplay, The Fray, and OneRepublic; and hip-hop vocalists like Common, Lauryn Hill, Jay-Z, and Kanye West.